alishakeri88/NUC/README.md

 Here we need to make a little change to introduce these ports to our program.
 Following commands can link the rfcomm ports to the serial ports (ttyS):

+      cd /dev
       ln -s rfcomm0 ttyS50
       ln -s rfcomm1 ttyS51

 We need to make sure that these serial ports don't really exist!
 You can usually use the number more than 50 like what we did.

+##test
+We named this package as test because we can run different algorithms on it, so it is still under development and we can use it for different purposes.

+We use this package to translate the raw sensors data and plot the following:

+      * The audio signal from Bluetooth sensor
+      * The accelerometer x,y and z data from Bluetooth and ZigBee sensors
+      * The RSSI value from ZigBee sensor